Fractional Real Estate Investing: An Investor’s Guide

 Fractional options often include private equity.
 So rather than being a 'versus' situation, it's a situation where you have a choice.

-A private equity investment is usually an LLC (company) that buys commercial properties and raises equity for the property by letting investors purchase shares.
-All investors then earn a prorated rental income, cash flow, and profits earned when the property is sold.
+A private equity investment is usually an LLC (limited liability company) that buys commercial properties and raises equity for the property by letting investors purchase property shares.
+All investors then earn a prorated rental income, cash flow, and potential returns earned when the entire property is sold.

 Another popular fractional ownership option is the Real Estate Investment Trust.
 REITs are companies that own multiple properties, usually commercial real estate and sell shares of their company.
-Investors that purchase shares get access to the rent, cash flow, and profits of all properties owned.
+Investors that purchase shares get access to the rent, cash flow, potential returns, and profits of all individual properties owned.

 Pros and Cons of Fractional Real Estate Investing